restfulhead/typescript-nodejs-lib-example/README.md

 This project comes with an example `tsconfig.json` and `tslint.json` to get you started with building TypeScript based libraries.

+Note: This repository is outdated.
+ESlint should be used instead of TSlint.

 # NPM scripts

 You'll find several useful NPM scripts in `package.json`.